 As an example, let’s say you’re at your grandma’s house and she offers you a plate with a dozen cookies.
 You thank her and take all 12.
 Your “cookie credit” utilization is at 100%.
 And grandma probably thinks you have terrible manners.

 To get back in your grandma’s good books, you only take 1 of the 12 cookies next time you visit.
 Your “cookie credit” utilization is now at 8.33%.
 Your grandma now comments on how polite you are and invites you to take another.

 This is what the major credit bureaus do with your available credit.
 If you use it all up, your credit score suffers.
 If your utilization rate is low, between 1% – 20%, your score shoots up.
 Some credit companies may even offer you cards with lower interest rates or better perks as a result, too!

 Next, companies will look at how much of the money you’ve borrowed has been paid back on time.
 This is where most people’s credit score takes a huge hit.
-It’s hard to figure out how to improve your credit score when you’re in debt if you haven’t paid things back on time.
+It’s hard to figure out how to improve your credit score for mortgage if you haven’t paid things back on time.

 Then you have to consider how long you’ve had (and been responsible with) the money you’ve borrowed.
 This is called the “age” of your credit, and it’s one of the few ways that being in debt can help you boost your credit score (more on that later).

 Finally, you’ll be scored on how many different things you’ve borrowed money for.
 This is called “credit mix”.
 So if you’re in debt, but you have a student loan, an auto loan, and a credit card to pay off, you actually have a good credit mix!
 With all these things in mind, you can start forming a plan for how to improve your credit score when you’re in debt.
 Next, let’s look at some common questions about specific debts that can impact your credit score.